48 Wild Apples from West Cornwall photographed at comparative scale

 Some Interesting Apples - Rationale

-An apple grown from the seed of an open pollinated fruit will, while inheriting the characteristics of its parents, always create a variety distinct from either.
+An apple grown from the seed of an open pollinated fruit will, while perhaps inheriting the characteristics of its parents, always create a variety distinct from either.
+The Malus genome is larger than that of humans and sometimes the seedlings can be radically different.
 As a reasonably guilt-free discard from a car or train window these feral seedlings of Malus domestica proliferate, perhaps catching our eye in a flash of May blossom or viewed laden with fruit by a stretch of railway track on a drab October schedule delay.

 There is an incredible gene pool of apples adapting to local conditions in hedgerows across the country.
 A lot of these will be of limited utility, and many of course will be seedlings of Golden Delicious or Gala etc, but some will have desirable characteristics, in terms of flavour and resistance to diseases and the vagaries of climate.